sravani-jakkula/GDP-Project/README2.md

 Able to add asset component of admin dashboard screen.
 Able to pass json object from front end to the back end.
 Admin functionality changes completed.

+### working on Asset table
+Error in asset assigned date and in asset history date is successfully solved and there are few changes let in backend.